Wesztman/brain/README.md

 Brain supports ZMK only.

-Firmware can be found [here](https://github.com/iamDrakkir/zmk-config).
+Firmware is provided by the lovely [iamDrakkir](https://github.com/iamDrakkir) and can be found in his [zmk-config](https://github.com/iamDrakkir/zmk-config) repo.

+My personal fork can be found [here](https://github.com/Wesztman/zmk-config?organization=Wesztman&organization=Wesztman) if it's of interest for anyone.

 ## Credits